cb125/Dynamics/README.md

 9. 31 Mar.
 Incremental quantification and the dynamics of pair-list phenomena.
 2015.
 Dylan Bumford.
-A dynamic semantics helps compute the content of *Every year I buy a faster computer*.
+A dynamic semantics helps compute the content of *Every year I buy a faster computer*, with implications for pair-list question interpretations and functional indefinites.

 10. 7 Apr.
 Post-suppositions and semantic theory.
 2018ish.
 Simon Charlow.
     Two ways of climbing the type hierarchy in a dynamic theory in order to get cummulative readings right.
 One way lifts the type of generalized quantifiers (split scope).
 The other lifts the type of propositions (a kind of update semantics).
+    Relevant split-scope analyses: Bumford 2018 (*the rabbit in the hat*), Law 2018 (distributivity), Kuhn to appear (negative concord).

 11. 14 Apr.
 The dynamics of loose talk.
 To appear.
 Sam Carter.
     A dynamic account of certain assertions that are not literally true,